The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Paradoxical darkening

-Short definition: Unexpected darkening of certain pigments after the first laser pulse.
+Short definition: Unexpected darkening of certain pigments on the first laser pulse.

-Paradoxical darkening is seen with some light pigments containing titanium or iron oxides (white, flesh tones, some oranges).
-Under laser exposure, these pigments undergo chemical reduction, transforming into darker forms.
-This phenomenon may be irreversible.
-A test pulse on a small area is strongly recommended before treating the entire tattoo.
+Paradoxical darkening is seen with certain light pigments containing titanium or iron oxides (white, flesh tones, some oranges).
+Under the laser, these pigments undergo a chemical reduction that turns them into darker forms.
+The phenomenon can be irreversible.
+A test pulse on a small area is strongly recommended before treating the whole tattoo.

-See also: Pigment oxidation, Inorganic pigment, White (color).
+See also: Pigment oxidation, Inorganic pigment, White (colour).

 P